MaciejMazurowski/Breast-dense-tissue-segmentation/README.md

 This is the sorce code (PyTorch + Python) which employs UNet for breast density segmentation.
 The breast density segmentation contains two parts: out breast segmentaiton and dense tissue segmentation.
-This repository includes the trained weights which can be used for inference or fine-tuning on a different dataset, and training code for breast segmentation and dense tissue segmentation seperately.
+This repository includes the trained weights which can be used for prediction or fine-tuning on a different dataset, and training code for breast segmentation and dense tissue segmentation seperately.

 ## Usage
 **Note : Use Python 3.6 or newer**